-Therefore, staff recommends that the Planning Commission take the following actions:
+Therefore, staff recommends that the City Council follow the Planning Commission's recommendations, and take the following actions:

-- 1. Adopt a resolution making findings and recommending that City Council make a determination that the 180 El Camino Real Residential/R&D Project is fully within the scope of environmental analysis in the 2009 Environmental Impact Report and that the 2022 Addendum to the EIR is the appropriate environmental document for the Project pursuant to CEQA Guidelines sections 15162 and 15164; and, - 2.
-Adopt a resolution making findings and recommending that City Council approve the entitlements request for Project P21-0126, including Use Permit (UP21-0013), Design Review (DR21-0045), Transportation Demand Management Plan (TDM21-0012), and a Tentative Parcel

-Map (PM21-0003), subject to the draft Conditions of Approval.
+- 1. Adopt a resolution making findings to overrule the Airport Land Use Commission (ALUC) determination of inconsistency with respect to Noise Policies per Sections 21676 and 21676.5 of the Public Utilities Code; - 2.
+Adopt a resolution making findings and a determination that the 180 El Camino Real Residential/R&D Project is fully within the scope of environmental analysis in the 2009 Environmental Impact Report and that the 2022 Addendum to the EIR is the appropriate environmental document for the Project pursuant to CEQA Guidelines sections 15162 and 15164; and, - 3.
+Adopt a resolution making findings and approve the entitlements request for Project P21-0126, including Use Permit (UP21-0013), Design Review (DR21-0045), Transportation Demand Management Plan (TDM21-0012), and a Tentative Parcel Map (PM21-0003), subject to the draft Conditions of Approval.